 Overlooking Evoikos Gulf and offering direct access to the sandy beach, this air-conditioned room has a TV LCD , sliding doors with insect screens, orthopaedic mattresses and pillows and a fridge.
 Featuring views to the well-tended garden and the sea from its shaded balcony, it comes with free Wi-Fi,a hair dryer and a bathroom with shower.

 Guests are offered free sun loungers and umbrella.
 Food delivery is possible upon request.
 You can enjoy your coffee on the beach lounge with a view on Evoikos.
 Furthermore daily cleaning is provided and private parking is available.

 Opening to two furnished balconies, this bright, air-conditioned room offers direct access to the beach and orthopaedic mattresses and pillows.
-A TV LCD with satellite channels, a fridge ,a hair dryer and a bathroom with shower is also included.
+A TV LCD , a fridge ,a hair dryer and a bathroom with shower is also included.
 Guests are offered free sun loungers and umbrella.
 This room has a direct view to the sea.
 Free Wi-Fi and private parking are available.
 Sliding doors with insect screens and daily cleaning services are provided.

 Food delivery services are available upon request.
 Guests may enjoy their meal on the beach, the garden or the privacy of their room.